mdn/content/files/en-us/web/api/headers/index.md

 > To be clear, the difference between {{domxref("Headers.set()")}} and {{domxref("Headers.append()")}} is that if the specified header does already exist and does accept multiple values, {{domxref("Headers.set()")}} will overwrite the existing value with the new one, whereas {{domxref("Headers.append()")}} will append the new value onto the end of the set of values.
 See their dedicated pages for example code.

 > [!NOTE]
 > All of the Headers methods will throw a {{jsxref("TypeError")}} if you try to pass in a reference to a name that isn't a [valid HTTP Header name](https://fetch.spec.whatwg.org/#concept-header-name).
-The mutation operations will throw a `TypeError` if the header has an immutable [guard](#headers_guards).
+The mutation operations will throw a `TypeError` if the header is [immutable](#modification_restrictions).
 In any other failure case they fail silently.

 > [!NOTE]
 > When Header values are iterated over, they are automatically sorted in lexicographical order, and values from duplicate header names are combined.